The Evolutionary Vision of Jodorowsky’s Dune

 See Resources for more movie guides on teaching religion in an interspiritual age.

-2 thoughts on “The Evolutionary Vision of Jodorowsky’s Dune
+2 responses to “The Evolutionary Vision of Jodorowsky’s Dune”

 1. In passing, while I’m a big fan of Jodorowosky, I think that you are doing something of a disservice to the original author of the (original) Dune series, Frank Herbert.
 Many of the ideas highlighted in the documentary actually go back to the original text, which is replete with a profound spiritual insight (which is one of the things that his son so dismally fails to pull off in the ‘hurry up and cash in’ series published after Frank’s death).